ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 client.
 Assuming that the server uses long-lived keying material, this could open up attacks due to the lack of forward secrecy.
 Moreover, using this mechanism, a client can resume a DTLS session without proving the possession of the PoP key again.
-Therefore, the use of session resumption is NOT RECOMMENDED for resource servers.
+Therefore, session resumption should be used only in combination with reasonably short-lived PoP keys.

 Since renegotiation of DTLS associations is prone to attacks as well,
-{{RFC7925}} requires clients to decline any renogiation attempt.
+{{RFC7925}} requires clients to decline any renegotiation attempt.
 A server that wants to initiate re-keying therefore SHOULD periodically force a full handshake.